-network, with a host switch at the Osseo tandem and a distant remote office in Glencoe, that causes the additional transport in the HTI-CenturyLink case.
-That is, when CenturyLink Customer A in Glencoe places a local call to CenturyLink customer B in Glencoe, the call must be transported over CenturyLink's existing facilities from the Glencoe central office to the Osseo tandem switch, and then back over the existing facilities to Customer B in Glencoe.
-When CenturyLink customer A in Glencoe places a local call to HTI customer C, the call is transported in the same way - from customer A to the Glencoe central office, to the Osseo tandem switch, and then back to the HTI POI at or near the Glencoe central office.
-Regardless of whether an HTI customer in Glencoe calls a CenturyLink customer in Glencoe, a CenturyLink customer in Glencoe calls an HTI customer in Glencoe, or whether a Glencoe CenturyLink customer calls another Glencoe CenturyLink customer, the traffic must be transported from Glencoe to the Osseo tandem and back to Glencoe.
-That is how CenturyLink chose to configure its network on its side of the proposed point of interconnection.
+72. HTI, unlike Charter, has chosen to locate its point of interconnection in the Glencoe exchange where it wishes to serve customers, for the purpose of exchanging local and EAS traffic with CenturyLink EQ.
+The Department noted that it is the way in which CenturyLink EQ configured its network, for its own business purposes, with a host switch at the Osseo tandem and a remote office in Glencoe, that causes the additional transport in the HTI-CenturyLink EQ case.
+That is, when CenturyLink EQ Customer A in Glencoe places a local call to CenturyLink EQ customer B in Glencoe, the call must be transported over CenturyLink EQ's existing facilities from the Glencoe central office to the Osseo tandem switch, and then back over the existing facilities to Customer B in Glencoe.
+When CenturyLink EQ customer A in Glencoe places a local call to HTI customer C, the call is transported in the same way - from customer A to the Glencoe central office, to the Osseo tandem switch, and then back to the HTI POI at or near the Glencoe central office.
+Regardless of whether an HTI customer in Glencoe calls a CenturyLink EQ customer in Glencoe, a CenturyLink EQ customer in Glencoe calls an HTI customer in Glencoe, or whether a Glencoe CenturyLink EQ customer calls another Glencoe CenturyLink EQ customer, the traffic must be transported from Glencoe to the Osseo tandem and back to Glencoe.
+That is how CenturyLink EQ chose to configure its network on its side of the proposed point of interconnection.

-Thus, in conclusion, in addition to the significant (and controlling) changes in law and policy that have occurred since the 08-952 Order was decided, the facts in this HTI-CenturyLink docket differ significantly from the facts the Commission considered in making its decision in the Charter-Qwest case.
-The 08-952 Order does not compel a similar decision in the case before us today.
+73. Thus, the Department observed, in addition to the significant, controlling changes in law and policy that occurred after the 08-952 Docket was decided, the facts in this HTI-CenturyLink EQ docket differ significantly from the facts the Commission considered in making its decision in the 08-952 Docket.